-Your next best bet is one of the many online retailers offering used clothes.
-You can find everything from last years adorable Target onesies for five dollars all the way up to posh baby brands selling at Target prices.
+The easiest way to create a posh wardrobe for your baby (if you're into that), while still buying used, is to shop online resalers like Thredup and Kidizen.
+You can find everything from last year's adorable Target onesies for five dollars all the way up to fancy baby brands selling at Target prices.
 The benefit of this strategy is that you do get to choose your baby’s clothes instead of hoping your friends’ tastes align with yours.

 However you do it, buying used cuts down on your baby’s environmental impact by reducing resource consumption, manufacturing, and shipping.
 And who wants your tiny baby to be worried about a huge carbon footprint?
 She still hasn’t even found her toes!